spring-projects/spring-retry/README.md

 }
 ```

-Version 1.2 introduces the ability to use expressions for certain properties:
+Version 1.2 introduces the ability to use expressions for certain properties.
+The
+following example show how to use expressions this way:

 ```java